wcoder/docs/docs/core/get-started.md

 # Get started with .NET Core

-This article provides Links to .NET Core tutorials for installing and creating .NET Core apps on Windows, Linux, and Mac.
+This article provides information on getting started with .NET Core. .NET Core can be installed on Windows, Linux, and macOS.
+You can code in your favorite text editor while your code produces cross-platform libraries and applications.

+If you're unsure what .NET Core is, or how it relates to other .NET technologies, start with the [.NET Core Guide](./).
+Put simply, .NET Core is an open-source, cross-platform, implementation of .NET.

+Download and install the latest [.NET Core SDK](https://www.microsoft.com/net/download/) to get started.

 # [Windows](#tab/windows)

-Install .NET Core on [Windows](https://www.microsoft.com/net/core#windows).

 You can get started developing .NET Core apps by following these step-by-step tutorials.